- View this page in:

 and with it, it was possible to perform a spoken system install.
 The problem is that it only supports speech synthesis through hardware by default and I don't have the necessary equipment.
 There is also support for synthesis via software through Speech-Dispatcher

 But only after Slackware and the synthesizer software are installed.
-So, in any way, I would need help from someone that could see.
+So, either way, I would need help from a sighted person.

 Even with the con above, I decided to install Slackware.
 Something told me it would be difficult, while another said that it wouldn't be impossible.